snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 ### Step 2 - Merging into Master

-After merging the PR into master,
+After merging the PR into master, the main TeamCity project presumably would detect them, because it checks for changes in master every one minute.